DigiScore/digiscore.github.io/_posts/2023-03-23-interview_Konstantina.md

 ### **On Tools and Technology**
 She is always trying to understand where technology intersects with composition.
 Sometimes when she has constraints it becomes inspiring for her work.
 She often seeks the overall mood of the paintings as it is not certain how the user will interact with the sound events.
 Colour plays a big part in setting the mood where all the events have to work together in the painting.
 She had to learn Unreal and how it works to create works in VR.
 She prefers to work with very stable systems since her installations can sometimes run for 3 months at an art gallery.
-She often likes to work in Middleware to create her sounds for VR objects and sometimes uses F Mold.
+She often likes to work in Middleware to create her sounds for VR objects and sometimes uses FMod.
 She also likes to work with a sequencer which helps to organize her sound materials logically.
 For the visuals, she collaborates with a visual artist who makes all the artwork of the paintings in VR.

 Her work with the musical material in VR is very focused on the objects and what it feels like to hold them inside the painting, their texture and their behaviour.
 The idea of music as a medium needs to be adjusted in her VR work, she feels like she is working more as a sound designer who is composing the user’s experience in the paintings.
 The objects become embodied when the user engages with them, so she has to think about the details of their behaviour and the kinds of experiences that the user will have with these objects.
 Thus, she focuses on building a closed system with interactive objects that you can think of as instrument on the whole.